robertasdvarionas/Marketing-Analytics-EDA/README.md

 Using these findings the appropriate teams or departments in the company can:

-1. Allocate more resources to either focus the attention on the most common customer bases;
+1. Allocate more resources to focus the attention on the most common customer bases;
 2. To focus attention on unrepresented customer bases in order to boost revenue from them as untapped potential;
 3. Focus on specific products groups to make them more appealing to lower income customers;
 4. Check why certain marketing campaigns are underperforming;